x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 <tr class="even">
 <td>External Recipients MailTip</td>
 <td>On</td>
-<td>The External Recipients MailTip is displayed if the sender adds a recipient that's external or adds a distribution group that contains external recipients.
+<td>If the sender adds a recipient that's external or adds a distribution group that contains external recipients, the External Recipients MailTip is displayed.
 This MailTip informs senders if a message they're composing will leave the organization, helping them make the correct decisions about wording, tone, and content.</td>
 <td>App default</td>
 </tr>
 <tr class="odd">
 <td>Block external images</td>
 <td>Off</td>
-<td>When block external images is enabled, the app will prevent the download of images hosted on the Internet that are embedded in the message body by default (the user can still choose to download the images).</td>
+<td>When block external images is enabled, the app prevents the download of images hosted on the Internet that are embedded in the message body by default (the user can still choose to download the images).</td>
 <td>Enable</td>
 </tr>
 <tr class="even">
 <td>Default app signature</td>
 <td>On</td>
-<td>Indicates whether the app will use its default signature, "Get Outlook for [OS]", during message composition.
+<td>Indicates whether the app uses its default signature, "Get Outlook for [OS]", during message composition.
 Users can add their own signature even when the default signature is disabled.</td>
 <td>App default</td>
 </tr>
 <tr class="odd">
 <td>Suggested replies</td>
 <td>On</td>
-<td><p>By default, Outlook for Android will suggest replies in the quick reply compose window.
+<td><p>By default, Outlook for Android suggests replies in the quick reply compose window.
 If you select a suggested reply, you can edit the reply before sending it.</p>
 <p>This setting is only available for Outlook for Android.</p></td>
 <td>App default</td>
 </tr>
 <tr class="even">
 <td>Office Feed</td>
 <td>On</td>
 <td><p>The Discover capability, powered by Microsoft Graph, provides a feed of your company’s Office files connected to the people in your organization.
-This feature can be found in the Search experience and will only show documents for which the user has access.
+This feature can be found in the Search experience and only shows documents for which the user has access.
 This functionality is disabled if Delve is disabled for the user.</p>
 <p>This setting is only available for Outlook for iOS.</p></td>
 <td>App default</td>
 </tr>